grkopiec/BookshopBE/README.md

 For properly displaying example images on frontend, copy from folder in cloned project *src/main/resources/libs/* folder *images* to user home folder(home/user_name/ in linux, users/user_name/ in windows)

-Next open eclipse and import cloned project to workspace, after it create server for application, best way is indicate for it in current instaled location on disc.
-When server is created configure run configurations for tomcat by adding below line to vm arguments(it is also possible change this variable in envaironment variables and directly in java code)
+Next open eclipse and import cloned project to workspace, after it create server for application, best way is indicate for it in current installed location on disc.
+When server is created configure run configurations for tomcat by adding below line to vm arguments(it is also possible change this variable in environment variables and directly in java code)

 ```code
 -Dspring.profiles.active=development
 ```

-After configure ide is time to setup database, first create new one, open command protompt and input
+After configure ide is time to setup database, first create new one, open command prompt and input

 ```code
 sqlplus sys as sysdba